prav10194/nltk-text-summarizer/README.md

 1. Python 3.4 (although it shoudn't have problem running on other Python versions.)
 2. NLTK for Python
 3. nltk.corpus
+4. 5.
+(For Linux users) PyMsgBox library for creating alert box(refer google for installation)

 Usage -
 -------